 - Will keep appropriate records as required by GBFB and make such records available upon GBFB’s request.
-All GBFB invoices must be kept for at least two years.
+All GBFB invoices must be kept for at least four years.

 - Agrees to a preliminary site visit by a GBFB representative as well as follow-up site visits at least every two years as required by Feeding America so that the relationship may be mutually and periodically evaluated.
 The Agency acknowledges that such visits may be unannounced.

-- Must receive and distribute GBFB product at least once per month.
+- Must receive product at least once per month and distribute GBFB product at least twice per month.

 - If it is a congregate meal program, will provide proof of valid food establishment permit and at least one Food Protection Manager Certification, as mandated by the laws of The Commonwealth of Massachusetts.

 - If program is an emergency food pantry, will provide proof of valid Permit to Operate as mandated by the laws of the Commonwealth of Massachusetts.

 - Food pantries must serve at least 50 households each month; hot meal programs must serve at least 50 clients monthly; and residential programs must serve at least 15 clients daily.

 - In order to facilitate the safe distribution of product from GBFB’s warehouse or remote locations, designated shoppers can speak, read and understand English.